quantavil/obsidian/Interview.md

 **why you want to join company**
 With my existing skill sets in web development, I believe the work criteria for this career are a fantastic fit for me.
 I could see myself in that capacity because it matched my career goals, talents, and knowledge.

+_adjusts in seat, maintaining a confident yet personable demeanor_

+At BYJU'S, my core responsibility revolves around seamlessly integrating third-party APIs, plugins, and services into our cutting-edge e-learning platform.
+This involves a deep understanding of RESTful API architectures, authentication protocols like OAuth, and data interchange formats such as JSON and XML.

+I leverage tools like Postman and Insomnia for API testing and debugging, while Docker and Kubernetes streamline containerization and deployment processes.
+Git serves as our version control system, enabling collaborative development across teams.
+Additionally, I work closely with product managers, designers, and QA to ensure these integrations align with our platform's functionality and user experience goals.

+Certainly, in my role at BYJU'S, I've had the opportunity to integrate various third-party APIs to enhance our e-learning platform's capabilities.
+Some of the key APIs I've worked with include:

+1. Payment Gateways: Razorpay, PayU, Stripe
+2. Video Streaming: Wowza, Azure Media Services
+3. Push Notifications: Firebase Cloud Messaging, Amazon SNS
+4. Analytics: Google Analytics, Amplitude
+5. Social Media: Facebook, Twitter, LinkedIn
+6. Cloud Storage: Amazon S3, Google Cloud Storage
+7. Maps and Geolocation: Google Maps, MapBox
+8. Identity Management: Auth0, Firebase Authentication
+9. Chatbots and Virtual Assistants: Dialogflow, Amazon Lex